Frequently Asked Questions:

 Where do classes meet?

-When can I drop-off / pick-up my child?
+When do classes meet (when can I drop-off / pick-up my child)?

 Please make arrangements for your child to be dropped off and picked no more than 15 minutes before and 15 minutes after class.
-JYSailing cannot be responsible for students outside of class times.
+JYSailing cannot be responsible for students outside of class times, and it costs the program a lot of money to pay staff overtime when parents are late.
+Classes are from 8:30 to 4:00 and require distanced check-in with an instructor before you depart.
+(Drop off between 8:15 and 8:30, and pick up between 4:00 and 4:15.)

 What are the age limits for classes?

-Juniors classes are for ages 10-11.
-All other students 12-18 should enroll based on their experience and skill level.
+12 and up.
+Students 12-18 should enroll based on their experience and skill level.
 The primary reason for age limits is to ensure that students have both the mental and physical capacity for sailing.
-The boats are fast and need to be handled responsibly, and students need to be large enough and strong enough to counterbalance their boat in high wind and to right it when it is capsized.
+The boats are fast and need to be handled responsibly, and students need to be large enough and strong enough to counterbalance their boat in high wind and to right it when it is capsized, as well as be big enough to fit into our smallest drysuits (XXS).
+Size and strength matter as much as mental readiness, and all those factors are more important than swimming ability.
+Feel free to contact us on this one and ask.

 What level class should my child take?